 Can the Associate use three stage (progressive) braking smoothly?
 Does the Associate avoid comfort braking, braking in a decisive and planned way.
 Do they understand how to perform and the benefits of a running brake check?
-In an EV, does the candidate use the regenerative braking together with friction braking appropriately?

 Signals

 Does the Associate give signals when appropriate and do they interpret correctly those given by other road users?